mbali17/SampleJeeApplication/README.md

 # javapractice
-This repo is used to collate the programs practiced for java
+This repo is used for building web application helping user to list, Add or remove TODO items.